aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/dapp/README.md

 yarn build
 ```

-This command will build our dApp for production and will put the files in the `out` folder.
+This command will build our dApp for production and will export production ready files to the `out` folder.

-Then run to upload the website code to the S3 Bucket:
+Run to following to upload the website code to the S3 Bucket:

 ```
 cd out
 aws s3 sync . s3://${BUCKET_NAME}
 ```

+Where `${BUCKET_NAME}` is the name of the S3 bucket created by the SAM template.

 The website should now be available at the CloudFront endpoint URL.